 Mixed-use development cannot easily meet the requirements of traditional zoning districts.
 Successful mixed-use development can only thrive in areas that not only allow for the mixture of land uses, but also allow development of adequate density so that "critical mass" may be achieved.
 The development standards found in traditional zoning districts are antithetical to creating this critical mass.
 Development standards that were drafted on the premise of low-density development that segregates and buffers differing land uses from each other through lot size regulations, large setbacks, height and density regulations, and parking minimums limit the development of mixed-use projects.
 The Lawrence Code recognized this problem and has provided a solution - the UC-O District.
 A UC-O District allows the City and a developer to tailor the development standards applicable to an area so that mixed-use development of appropriate size, orientation, and setting can be built within a neighborhood or area.
-The Lawrence Code provides that upon creation of a UC-O District the specific development and design standards approved by the Historic Resource Committee, the City Commission and City Planning, will guide development and design standards of the underlying base zoning district conflict with the development and design standards of the UC-O District, the standards of the UC-O District will govern.
+The Lawrence Code provides that upon creation of a UC-O District the specific development and design standards approved by the Historic Resource Committee, the City Commission and City Planning will guide development and redevelopment within the district.
+The Lawrence Code further provides that when development and design standards of the underlying base zoning district conflict with the development and design standards of the UC-O District, the standards of the UC-O District will govern.